protopick/protopick/README.md

 # Limitations
 Far from complete.
 It's not complete, but it supports `enum, message, repeated` and basic built-in types (`string, int32, int64, bool`).

-For now it fails if there's an external `import` or type (from Google).
+For now it fails if there's an external `import` or type (from Google), except for `google/protobuf/any.proto` (which is OK).
 So comment out imports like `google/protobuf/field_mask.proto` and their usage.

+If you define a message called Any, you're in trouble (regardless of whether you import `google/protobuf/any.proto` or not).

 The plugin API is likely to change.